nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Go through the door, and move forward past 1 cannon, take hard right to dodge, then head out to the end.
 - Dodge the ghosts, go down the ladder, dodge the balls, go up enter the room, dodge the ghosts and balls again, and head up to the stairs.
 - At the top of the last stairs, pick up PhotonBeam.
-Can skip if it was dropped after Fargo.

 #### DeadHead (735/6)

+**Note:** If you're scared of Leena missing she can go first instead of Glenn for the stamina refresh.

 - Glenn - 1 - Strengthen Serge
 - Leena - 1 - EagleEye on Serge